uber/cadence/common/elasticsearch/esql/README.md

 - ES SQL API does not support `HAVING aggregation` that not show up in `SELECT`, esql support it
 - To use regex query, the column should be `keyword` type, otherwise the regex is applied to all the terms produced by tokenizer from the original text rather than the original text itself
 - Comparison with arithmetics can be potentially slow since it uses scripting query and thus is not able to take advantage of reverse index.
 For binary operators, please refer to [this link](https://www.elastic.co/guide/en/elasticsearch/painless/6.5/painless-operators.html) on the precedence.
 We don't support all of them.
+- Comparison with arithmetics does not support date type

 ## Acknowledgement